f-dangel/wandb_preempt/example/README.md

 ![empty sweep](./assets/01_empty_sweep.png)

+### Optional Step: Local Run

-**Optional step:** To make sure the configuration file works, I will execute a single run locally on my machine as a sanity check.
+To make sure the configuration file works, I will execute a single run locally on my machine as a sanity check.
 This step is optional and obviously not recommended if your machine's hardware is not beefy enough (note that I specified the `--count=1` flag to carry out only a single run):

 ```bash
 wandb agent --count=1 f-dangel-team/quickstart/aaq70gt8